-"Renault's Megane is stylish, and has an improving reputation for quality and reliability."
+"The Renault Megane is stylish and practical, and has an improving reputation for quality and reliability."

 The third generation of Renault Megane is a solid family car.
 The five-door model is more practical and taller than three-door version, making it a more sensible choice for growing families.
 You can also get a three-door Megane Coupe, practical Sports Tourer estate and a four-seater convertible model.
 The five-door comes with a good range of engine choices, with the DCi diesel models offering the best balance of economy and performance.
 Inside, both the Coupe and hatchback models have the same dashboard, with a standard of quality that exceeds anything Renault has built before.
 But it's still not 100 per cent perfect – the stereo is too fiddly and gets frustrating, while the grey plastics make it quite dull to look at.
 However, there's no denying that Megane is a good-value, practical family hatchback.
 Renault has done away with the previous generations base model, so entry-level is now the Expression, followed by Dynamique and GT Line specifications.
 Take into account Renault's excellent 4+ aftersales package, which includes a four-year warranty, roadside assistance and servicing, and it's definitely a decent buy that stands comparisons with rivals such as the Ford Focus and Volkswagen Golf.